jernejcic/GhostThemeStarter/README.md

 Tools
 -----

-When in development you use the following command to build your CSS.
+When in development you use the following command to build the CSS.
 It will initiate a service to watch for changes SCSS files and automatically recompile them for you.

     grunt server

-When you read to build your theme for distribution, run the following command.
-It will compress your CSS files for you.
+When you need to build the theme for distribution, run the following command.
+It will compress the CSS files for you.

     grunt build

-When creating a new project, you can run this command to create your custom SCSS files:
+When creating a new project, you can run this command to create the custom SCSS files:

     grunt init

-To manually build your CSS in expanded formatting use:
+To manually build the CSS in expanded formatting use:

     grunt sass:dev

-To manually build your CSS files in compressed format use:
+To manually build the CSS files in compressed format use:

     grunt sass:dist